hiiiey/hiiiey/README.md

 - **Email:** jecopaster@gmail.com

-⚡ **Fun Fact:** I'm sailing without a map, but enjoying every moment of the journey!
+⚡ **Fun Fact:** I'm sailing without a map, but enjoying every moment of the journey hehe!

 ---